 Let the temperature tell you when it is done no matter how long it takes.

 When you first remove the fatty from the smoker, the bacon on the outside will not be crispy.
-If you prefer crispy bacon then simply pop it into a 500° broiler for a couple of minutes but keep a very close eye on it will burn.
+If you prefer crispy bacon then pop it into a 500°F broiler for a couple of minutes but keep a very close eye on it– it will burn if you're not careful.

 I have also wondered if you could place the whole fatty on a griddle once it is done smoking and do a fry on the outside of the bacon weave after it is finished.
 I have not tried this but I have a feeling it would work.